 The A35 F, like the other Canonets, is a solid little camera.
 All black and shiny, around your neck it is real photographic “Jewellery”.

 So, the other day, I got out a Canon shoulder strap and loaded a 15 exposure roll of Ilford HP5 (ISO 400).
 Once loaded and shouldered I was ready for my shoot.
-I took a few pictures around the yard here at home and then on my way home from work I stopped in a Queen Elizabeth park and finished the roll.
+I took a few pictures around the yard here at home and then on my way home from work I stopped in Queen Elizabeth park in Vancouver and finished the roll.
 15 pictures don’t last very long, especially if you are used to shooting digital.

 In Queen Elizabeth Park I found this California Poppy under a gnarly old tree and it appealed to me.
 I can’t say why one scene touches me and another does not.
 That decision just happens.
 That’s all.